 Don’t have an Instant Pot (or other pressure cooker)?
 No problem- there are instructions below for making this in your slow cooker or on your stovetop.
 An Instant Pot makes this recipe super quick and easy- the potatoes only need 5 minutes of cooking time total, whereas on the stovetop they take about 20.
 I highly recommend getting one if you are a generally “busy” person- your cooking time is cut in half for so many things!

-- 8 oz. bottle clam juice (or other seafood/shellfish stock)
+- 8 oz. bottled clam juice (see notes)

 - 2 1/2 cups water

-- 1 14 oz. can diced tomatoes (or 1 1/2 cups diced fresh tomatoes), with their juices
+- 15 oz. canned diced tomatoes or 1 1/2 cups diced fresh tomatoes, with their juices

-- pinch of red pepper flakes, or to taste
+- pinch crushed red pepper or to taste

-- 2 tablespoons fresh lemon juice (from about 1 lemon)
+- 2 tablespoons lemon juice from about 1 lemon

-- Add the garlic.
+- Add the chopped garlic (4 cloves).
 Sauté until fragrant (about 30 seconds).

-- Add the white wine to deglaze, scraping up any browned bits with a wooden spoon, until about half the wine has evaporated (about 1 minute).
+- Add the white wine (1/2 cup) to deglaze, scraping up any browned bits with a wooden spoon, until about half the wine has evaporated (about 1 minute).

-- Add the clam juice, water, potatoes, tomatoes, plenty of salt and pepper, and red pepper flakes.
+- Add the clam juice, water (2.5 cups), potatoes, canned diced tomatoes, plenty of salt and pepper, and a pinch of crushed red pepper.